-Saint Paul College’s policy on sexual abuse and harassment is governed by the Minnesota State Colleges and Universities system's policy.
-In support of the System policy, the College reaffirms the policy that sexual abuse and harassment will not be tolerated.
-Every effort will be made to assure that all members of the College community are provided an atmosphere free from sexual abuse and harassment.
-To prevent sexual abuse and harassment, educational efforts will be undertaken to inform employees and students of their responsibilities regarding such behavior, how to identify and eliminate potential sexual abuse and harassment and what steps can be taken if instances of sexual abuse and harassment are experienced.
+Saint Paul College’s policy on sexual abuse and harassment is governed by the Minnesota State Colleges and Universities System’s policy.
+In support of the system policy, the College reaffirms the policy that sexual violence, and harassment will not be tolerated.
+Every effort will be made to assure that all members of the College community are provided an atmosphere free from sexual violence and harassment.
+To prevent sexual violence and harassment, educational efforts will be undertaken to inform employees and students of their responsibilities regarding such behavior, how to identify and eliminate potential sexual abuse and harassment and what steps can be taken if instances of sexual abuse and harassment are experienced.

 Saint Paul College conducts a number of programs aimed at preventing sexual offenses and making the community aware of the potential of such crimes.
 These programs include nightly security patrols of the campus, providing escorts, inspecting the campus for potentially dangerous areas and implementing programs to inspect campus lighting and shrubbery.
-In addition, Campus Security provides educational programs concerning sexual assault awareness.
+In addition, the Department of Public Safety provides educational programs concerning sexual violence and assault awareness and prevention.

-A guiding principle in the reporting of sexual assault is to avoid re-victimizing the sexual assault survivor by forcing the person into any plan of action.
-Sexual assault survivors may contact any one of several College departments or community services for assistance.
-The following resources provide immediate aid or on-going consultation for survivors of sexual assault.
+A guiding principle in the reporting of sexual violence and assault is to avoid re-victimizing the sexual violence survivor by forcing the person into any plan of action.
+Sexual violence survivors may contact any one of several College departments or community services for assistance.
+The following resources provide immediate aid or on-going consultation for survivors of sexual violence.

 |Saint Paul College Affirmative Action Officer